MSFaizi/first-demo/README.md

 - press ESC button then
 - :wq
 - systemctl restart sshd
 - systemctl status sshd
+-
+Go to Step-6 web-server (complete below steps after step-4 completion)

 - ssh-keygen \
 Leave blank all
 - ssh-copy-id -i root@[web-server private IP] \
 Note: First time it will ask for password, give password what we had set earlier.
 And then we can access web-server in ansible-server only.
 Just to check the same go through bellow command
 - ssh root@[private IP of web-server]
-- exit \
+- exit
-Go to Jenkins-server Serial line no-45
 - vi /etc/ansible/hosts \
 Note: Vi editor will be open, mention below line as it is \
 [webserver] \
-private IP of web-server
+private IP of web-server /

+Go to step-7 dev-server

 Step-6: web-server
 - yum install httpd -y